okozelsk/EasyML/Readme.md

 It is necessary to specify several parameters in both configurations (a default value is available for most of them).
 <br />
 <br />
-*"Variables", "VarSchema", "Feeding" and their relation*
+*"Variables", "VarSchema", "Feeding" parameters and their relation*
 <br />
 These parameters are essential and must be specified in ReservoirInputConfig.
 They determine how the submitted input will be understood and processed.
 <br />